awsdocs/amazon-s3-developer-guide/doc_source/cors.md

 </CORSConfiguration>
 ```

 The CORS configuration also allows optional configuration parameters, as shown in the following CORS configuration\.
-In this example, the following CORS configuration allows cross\-origin PUT, POST and DELETE requests from the `http://www.example.com` origin\.
+In this example, the following CORS configuration allows cross\-origin PUT, POST, and DELETE requests from the `http://www.example.com` origin\.

 ```
 <CORSConfiguration>